Deci-AI/data-gradients/README.md

 The Deci`s dataset analyzer tool provide valuable information about your dataset
 #### Benefits
 1. User could validate his data, find corruptions, check diversity and many more.
-2. Deci will use this meta-data as an input to our NAS, which results in a better model finding suited for the user's specific data.
+2. Deci will use this meta-data as an input to our NAS, which results in a better model found, suited for the user's specific data.
 #### What we DO collect
 Metadata and statistics describing your data: histograms, heat maps and such.
 #### What we DO NOT collect